ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 - ULong	(Uint64)
 - UShort	(Uint16)

-## QiTypeCodes not supported in filter expressions
+## QiTypeCodes not supported

+The following types are not supported for use within a filter expression:

 - Array
 - IEnumerable